-Transform your leftover turkey into a delicious and healthy turkey and vegetable stew.
-The main ingredients you’ll need are — leftover turkey, onions, carrots, potatoes, mushrooms, fresh herbs and chicken stock.
+Transform your leftover turkey into a delicious and healthy stew.
+The main ingredients you’ll need are leftover turkey, onions, carrots, potatoes, mushrooms, fresh herbs and chicken stock.

 These whole-grain drop biscuits come together quickly with two kinds of flour, butter, buttermilk and thyme.
-Bake them for 25 minutes and serve with a little butter.
-Together these foods make a meal that is both nutritious and satisfying!
+Bake them for 25 minutes and serve with butter.
+As a result, these foods make a meal that is both nutritious and satisfying!

 The leftover sweet potatoes used in these waffles give them a perfect autumn color.
-The waffle batter is made in a blender by combining the sweet potatoes, oats, almond milk and a few other ingredients.
-And once cooked, each short stack of these beauties is topped with an egg, sunny-side-up, slices of avocado and sprinkles of crushed red pepper flakes!
+The waffle batter is made in a blender by combining sweet potatoes, oats, almond milk and a few other ingredients.
+Finally, each short stack of these beauties is topped with an egg, slices of avocado and sprinkles of crushed red pepper flakes!

 Craving something sweet to eat?
 How about these pastries made with leftover cranberry sauce?
-Requiring just a few simple ingredients — refrigerated pie crust, cranberry sauce, egg, powdered sugar and orange zest — they are sure to bring pleasure to your morning routine!
+With just a few simple ingredients — refrigerated pie crust, cranberry sauce, egg, powdered sugar and orange zest — they are sure to bring pleasure to your morning!

 Need a tasty way to use those hard-to-warm-up leftover mashed potatoes?
 This potato leek soup uses only five ingredients — leftover mashed potatoes, a medium leek, butter, chicken broth and fresh thyme.
 Plus, it serves six and comes together in about 10 minutes!
 Who can resist a super-easy, warm and creamy potato soup in November?

 The name fits this dish perfectly.
 Thanksgiving — in this case, leftover stuffing, leftover turkey, leftover gravy and dried cranberries — is stuffed in the halves of a baked spaghetti squash.
-You then cover the heaping halves with foil and heat in the oven for 10 minutes.
+Cover the heaping halves with foil and heat in the oven for 10 minutes.
 It’s simple, scrumptious and definitely not your run-of-the-mill recipe for using holiday leftovers!

-This yummy recipe uses leftover sweet potato casserole and marshmallows!
-Simply combine a few dry ingredients — flour, baking powder, baking soda and salt — with cold butter, leftover casserole and milk.
-Roll out the beautiful, pumpkin pie-colored dough on a lightly-floured surface and cut into two-inch rounds.
+This recipe uses leftover sweet potato casserole and marshmallows!
+Combine flour, baking powder, baking soda and salt with cold butter, leftover casserole and milk.
+Roll out the pumpkin pie-colored dough on a lightly-floured surface and cut into two-inch rounds.
 And after they bake to a golden brown, you can enjoy their melt-in-your-mouth goodness with a little butter and honey!

-From turkey stir fry to sweet potato waffles, these 10 quick and simple ideas will help you enjoy your favorite holiday tastes in new and exciting ways.
-Who knew eating Thanksgiving leftovers could be so delicious!
+From turkey stir fry to sweet potato waffles, these 10 simple ideas will help you enjoy your Thanksgiving leftovers in new and exciting ways!